How to Clean and Organize a Refrigerator

 How to Clean and Organize a Refrigerator Step by Step

-When it comes to cleaning, baby steps are the best way to approach things.
 Break it down and tuck these mini projects throughout your day and get another cleaning chore checked off your list.

 Step #1.
 Block off Enough Time

-This is one of those jobs you will need to do from start to finish without interruptions.
 This will ensure that you have enough time to empty, clean, and replace things without risking the integrity of your food.
-I would plan on at least an hour to really do the job justice.

 I would announce to your family that the kitchen is off-limits for a bit.
-This will keep the distractions to a minimum allowing you to get your work done more quickly.
+This will keep the distractions to a minimum, allowing you to get your work done more quickly.

 Step #2.
 Gather Your Supplies